substobeme/VR_Assignment1_SubhaChakraborty_MT2024156/README.md

 Homography Calculation: Using the matched keypoints, a homography matrix is computed using RANSAC, which aligns the images based on their feature points.
 Image Stitching: The images are warped and blended to create a seamless panorama.
 Cropping Black Regions: After stitching, black regions (from the warping process) are cropped out to ensure the final image only contains the relevant content.
-Results and Observations
-The images are successfully stitched together, creating a panorama.
-Keypoints are detected and matched between consecutive images.
-Homography computation aligns images based on feature matching.
-The final panorama is cropped to remove unnecessary black regions, providing a clean result.
-The process is visualized step by step using matplotlib for clarity.